Zeke-Cachi/Generic_Ecommerce_-frontend-/README.md

 - functions.tsx --> Has some scrolling functions and an export for the server url
 - CustomHooks.tsx --> Has a couple of custom hooks, mainly to directly call the contexts, and others to handle the screen dimentions
 - typesAndInterfaces.tsx --> Here are all the types and Interfaces used in the whole project

+All of the Auth and Storage were handled using Firebase.